Best Time To Dive in the Philippines + Monthly Guide on Where to Go

 Tubbataha Reefs Natural Park boasts extraordinary marine biodiversity, with more than 600 species of fish, including butterflyfish, groupers, snappers, anthias, triggerfish, and more.
 You can also encounter 11 species of sharks, such as hammerheads, whitetips, and blacktips, adding a thrilling element to your dives.
 The park is also frequented by dolphins, whales, and sea turtles, with sightings of spinner dolphins, bottlenose dolphins, and green turtles being common.

-Divers can only access the marine park from mid-March to mid-June.
+Divers can only access the marine park from March to June.
 Tubbataha liveaboard vessels offer multiple dives per day, allowing you to explore the park’s diverse dive sites and maximize your time in this pristine marine sanctuary.

 To reach Tubbataha, you can fly to Puerto Princesa, the capital of Palawan, which serves as the gateway to the park.
 From there, you can join a liveaboard trip departing from Puerto Princesa or other nearby ports.